-After a quick introduction of the ZTF DR2 data in Section~\ref{sec:data}, we first study the ZTF SN~Ia colour distribution and its dependency with SN environment in Section \ref{sec:colour_distribution}.
-In Section \ref{sec:colour_mag_relation}, we then look at the host dependency of the colour standardisation parameter $\beta$.
-In that section, we discuss the linearity of the colour-magnitude relation in the context of the twofold origin of SN colour.
-The origin of the SN~Ia magnitude astrophysical dependency is studied in Section \ref{sec:steps}, where we analyse how magnitude offsets vary as a function of SN colour.
+After a brief introduction of the ZTF DR2 data in Section~\ref{sec:data}, we first study the ZTF SN~Ia colour distribution and its dependence on the SN environment in Section \ref{sec:colour_distribution}.
+In Section \ref{sec:colour_mag_relation}, we examine the dependence of the colour-standardisation parameter $\beta$ on the SN hosts.
+In this section, we discuss the linearity of the colour-magnitude relation in the context of the twofold origin of the SN colour.
+The origin of the SN~Ia magnitude astrophysical dependence is studied in Section \ref{sec:steps}, where we analyse the variation in the magnitude offsets as a function of SN colour.
 We finally discuss the robustness of our results and their consequences for SN Ia cosmology in Section~\ref{sec:discussion}.
 We conclude in Section~\ref{sec:conclusion}.